 For Moeller and his colleagues, these moments bring the impact of engineering to light and capture the essence of our profession.
-During our annual employee recognition, we asked staff members being recognized for their service, in five-year increments, to share their stories —here’s what they had to say:
+We asked staff members to share their stories —here’s what they had to say:

 – Michael G. Geier, PLS, Council Bluffs Business Unit Leader, Chairperson of the Board